medic/cht-tech-radar-core/README.md

 ## TODO Create your own radar

-### Step 1: Create a new project
+### Step 1: Create a new radar starting from this respository

-Ensure node.js ist installed and create a new project by creating a new folder with a `package.json` file like the following and adapt to your needs:
+Ensure `node.js` is installed.
+Create a new project by creating a new folder with a `package.json` file like the following and adapt it to your needs:

 ```json
 {